siennathesane/pleiades/docs/rfcs/README.md

 effective tool.
 However, the process can sometimes be slow & come with a good amount of toil.
 People need time to respond, edits need to be made, prototypes need to be modified, and this cycle may repeat multiple times.
-Therefore, it's worth giving this question of whether or not to write an RFC the proper consideration.
+Therefore, it's worth giving this question of whether to write an RFC the proper consideration.
 If it is indeed appropriate, then the RFC process will be a great tool for strengthening the design and concepts behind your project.